rashadism/openchoreo/docs/contributors/build-engines.md

 # OpenChoreo Build Engines

-This document describes the pluggable build engine architecture in OpenChoreo and provides a practical, high-level guide for adding new build engines without including implementation code.
+This document describes the pluggable build engine architecture in OpenChoreo and provides a practical, high-level guide for adding new build engines.

 ## Overview